 What is the cost of the project?

-The construction budget for the new Cowes Cultural and Community Centre is $19m.
+The construction cost for the new Cowes Cultural and Community Centre is $27.2 million.

 Has a loan been secured for the project?

 Council were advised in late March that its application for $10 million in concessional loan funding from the State Government’s Community Infrastructure Loans Scheme for the Centre had been approved.
 Under this Scheme, the State Government will fund half of the interest cost.
 Following further cuts to the Reserve Bank’s interest rate, we anticipate the actual interest rate paid by Council will be less than 1.0 per cent per annum.

 Council has assumed a ten-year repayment period for the Community Infrastructure loan in its Long Term Financial Plan (LTFP).
 This will require it to repay less than $1.1 million per annum.